 - Working to connect members to resources to prevent sexual misconduct and sexual violence, as well as resources for those members who are survivors of interpersonal violence; and

 - Partnering with subject matter experts to provide education, engage in prevention efforts, and serve as catalysts for change within chapters’ campus/communities on an ongoing, regular basis.

 Kappa Alpha Theta seeks to promote an environment that is physically and emotionally safe at all times and does not tolerate any acts that may be constituted as hazing.

 Hazing can be defined as an activity that endangers or is likely to endanger the emotional and/or physical health or safety of a member or new member or which tends to humiliate, embarrass, or cause personal discomfort regardless of one’s willingness to participate in such activity.

-Hazing, in any form, will not be not tolerated.
+In many jurisdictions, hazing is subject to legal consequences, including criminal liability.
+Hazing, in any form, will not be tolerated.
 Hazing may result in chapter and member discipline, including termination of membership.

 Risk Prevention Committee